Post Trek Report: Gerry Reidy

 'Jambo from Moshi.

 Back at Base, we are all now looking forward to tonight's celebratory dinner.
-We will be 20 in total with Freddy and 5 of our Support team coning in to join us.
+We will be 20 in total with Fredy and five of our support team coning in to join us.
 Everybody's feeling great.
 It's been a great week.
-Thank you for all your supports.
+Thank you for all your support.

-Tonight we celebrate - Freddy will present team with cert's of successful summit to Uhuru Peak and tommorrow, we have a day to rest before our evening flight.
+Tonight we celebrate - Fredy will present team with certs of successful summit to Uhuru Peak and tommorrow, we have a day to rest before our evening flight.
 It's been a wonderful adventure.
 Talk to you Friday from Cork.
-Hi to everyone See yea all soon' (Gerry)
+Hi to everyone See ye all soon' (Gerry)

 Enjoy your night guys, you deserve it.
 And again, CONGRATULATIONS Safe travels